 As a child grows, bones go through different stages of development.

-A potential cause for Sinding-Larsen-Johansson syndrome may be the lack of growth of the quadriceps in comparison to the femur.
-During a growth spurt in a child, the lengthening of the muscle is unable to keep up with the lengthening of the rapidly lengthening femur, resulting in increased tensile force on the patella.
+A potential cause of Sinding-Larsen-Johansson syndrome may be the lack of growth of the quadriceps in comparison to the femur.
+During a growth spurt in a child, the lengthening of the muscle is unable to keep up with the lengthening of the rapidly lengthening femur, resulting in an increased tensile force on the patella.

-Sinding-Larsen-Johansson Syndrome is more likely in active children who participate in sports that involve running, twisting, and jumping, such as basketball, football, volleyball, soccer, tennis, figure skating, and gymnastics.
+Sinding-Larsen-Johansson Syndrome is more likely in very active children who participate in sports that involve running, twisting, and jumping, such as basketball, football, volleyball, soccer, tennis, figure skating, and gymnastics.

 What the Symptoms of Sinding Larsen Johansson Syndrome?